Moluccans: History

-After the Japanese occupation of the Dutch East Indies during World War II, the Netherlands wanted to restore the old colonial situation.
-The indigenous Indonesians were against it.
-However, led by rebels and Sukarno, a struggle for independence broke out between 1945 and 1950.
+After the Japanese occupation of the Dutch East Indies during World War II, the Netherlands wished to restore the previous colonial system; however, indigenous Indonesians opposed this.
+A struggle for independence led by Sukarno and his rebel forces broke out in 1945 and lasted until 1950.
 The reconstituted Royal Netherlands East Indies Army (KNIL) was commissioned by the Dutch government to maintain order and to disarm the rebels.
 Moluccan professional soldiers formed an important part of this army.
 The Moluccan community was thus regarded by the Dutch as allies and vice versa.
-The government of the Netherlands had promised the Moluccans that they would get their own free state and independence back in return for assisting the Netherlands.
-After international efforts could not support the Netherlands to maintain its colony, the Dutch government chose to no longer keep its promise to the Moluccans of an independent state.
-The Moluccans, who were seen by the Indonesians as collaborators with the Dutch, were given two options, to demobilize the military force and "temporarily" go to the Netherlands before returning to an independent Maluku, or assimilate and take on the Indonesian nationality.
-Most Moluccans who served in the command of KNIL would reside temporarily in the Netherlands.
-The Moluccans were instead discharged from military service shortly after arriving, and housed in repurposed WWII concentration camps in the Netherlands, including the former Westerbork transit camp.
-Where they were isolated from Dutch society and held under extremely poor living conditions for years.
+The government of the Netherlands had promised Moluccans that they would get their own free state and independence back in return for assisting the Netherlands.
+After international efforts could not support the Netherlands to maintain its colony, the Dutch government chose to no longer keep its promise to Moluccans of an independent state.
+Moluccans, who were seen by the Indonesians as collaborators with the Dutch, were given two options: to demobilize the military force and "temporarily" go to the Netherlands before returning to an independent Maluku, or to assimilate and take on the Indonesian nationality.
+Most Moluccans who served in the command of KNIL chose the first option, which was to reside temporarily in the Netherlands.
+Upon arriving in the Netherlands, Moluccans were discharged from military service, and housed in repurposed WWII concentration camps, including in the former Westerbork transit camp, where they were isolated from Dutch society and held under extremely poor living conditions for years.

-The Dutch Moluccans had repeatedly drawn the attention of the Dutch government to their claim for a free Republic of South Maluku (Republik Maluku Selatan or RMS) state, which the Dutch government had promised them.
-However, the situation began to escalate as RMS's struggle gained notoriety in the 1970s when demonstrations and violence propelled it into the Dutch public eye.
+The Dutch Moluccan community repeatedly petitioned the Dutch government to uphold its commitment to supporting their claim for an independent Republic of South Maluku, as previously promised.
+Their struggle for independence began to gain traction in the in the 1970s, when demonstrations and violence propelled them into the public eye.
 Finally, after still being ignored and denied a hearing by the government, one of the methods to gain attention on the matter was through the hijackings of 1975 Dutch train hostage crisis in De Punt, Wijster, where hostages were taken, and the members were killed.

-Language
+Languages

-The Moluccans speak over a hundred different languages, with a majority of them belonging to the Central Malayo-Polynesian language family.
+Moluccans speak over a hundred different languages, with a majority of them belonging to the Central Malayo-Polynesian language family.
 An important exception is the North Moluccan islands which include the island of Halmahera and its surrounding islands, where the majority of the population speak West Papuan languages (North Halmahera branch), possibly brought through historical migration from the Bird's Head Peninsula of New Guinea.
 Another exception are the Malay-based creoles such as the Ambonese language (also known as Ambonese Malay), spoken mainly on Ambon and the nearby Ceram; and North Moluccan Malay used on the islands of Ternate, Tidore, Halmahera and Sula Islands in North Maluku.
 Moluccans living in the Netherlands mostly speak Ambonese and Buru, as well as the national and official Dutch language.